NapierDevSoc/NapierDevSoc.github.io/join/index.md

 - Much more as we develop sponsorships and partnerships throughout the coming year

 ## Fee
-An annual fee is required to join the society but don't worry, we keep it as low as we can:
+An annual fee is required to join the society but don't worry - we keep it as low as we can:

 - **Student Members** (Edinburgh Napier University students): **£5.00**
 - **Associate Members** (Edinburgh Napier University alumni and staff or external individuals): **£10.00**